 Other legal professions

-The court bailiff (huissier de justice) is a public legal official appointed by order (arrêté) of the Minister of Justice.
-Bailiffs nevertheless operate as Practitioners of an independent self‑employed profession.
-The rules governing the profession are laid down mainly in the Act (loi) of 27 December 1923, Order (ordonnance) No 45-2592 of 2 November 1945, Order (décret) No 56-222 of 29 February 1956, and Order (décret) No 75-770 of 14 August 1975.
+Court bailiffs (huissiers de justice) are public legal officials appointed by order (arrêté) of the Minister of Justice.
+They nevertheless operate as practitioners of an independent self-employed profession.
+The rules governing the profession are laid down mainly in the Law of 27 December 1923, Order (ordonnance) No 45-2592 of 2 November 1945, Order (décret) No 56-222 of 29 February 1956, and Order (décret) No 75-770 of 14 August 1975.

 For the steps they take in civil and commercial matters within their remit, bailiffs are remunerated at fixed rates set out in Order (décret) No 96-1080 of 12 December 1996.